 What are the five rules for forming nouns?

-This is the fourth of five lessons about Nouns.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the fourth of five chapters about Nouns.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the importance of understanding noun rules

 – Explore five rules that make for grammatically formed nouns

 – Provide subrules, examples and diagrams to guide the reader

 Because a number of important rules for correctly determining the forms and functions of nouns have already been discussed in Chapters 1, 2 and 3, this fourth chapter next aims to explore the five rules that if followed can greatly help to improve academic success.
 Each of the five considerations below are provided with examples and explanations that can be referred back to in the future.

 Rule 1: Pre-Modifying Nouns

 When considering which words to place before a noun within a noun phrase, otherwise known as pre-modification, it’s important to note that there are certain rules as to which word types and word classes may be used.
 In short, only determiners (including articles and quantifiers), numerals and adjectives can precede a noun – and they must remain in that order:C

 Rule 2: Post-Modifying Nouns

 When a modifying word, phrase or clause is placed after a noun in English, this is called post-modification.
 There are four possible post-modifying constructions: prepositional phrases, non-finite verb phrases and finite and non-finite adjective clauses.
 Each of these is exemplified for you in the table below: